 The CCRC® credential is awarded to a CRC (clinical research coordinator) who has met eligibility requirements, demonstrated proficiency of specific knowledge and job‐related skills, and passed the standardized ACRP CRC Certification exam.

-The CCRC® designation formally recognizes a CRC has met the professional standards set forth by the Academy of Clinical Research Professionals.
+The CCRC® designation formally recognizes a CRC has met the professional standards set forth by the Association of Clinical Research Professionals.

 The exam content is based on current practice in clinical research and was determined by an international job analysis.

 The exam is referenced to the International Conference on Harmonization (ICH) Guidelines.
 Other than the ICH Guidelines, no other regulatory framework is tested.

 The exam assesses your proficiency of the body of knowledge required and the application of that knowledge in the conduct of your job duties and responsibilities.

 To earn ACRP Certification, professionals are expected to have proficiency in six (6) core knowledge areas found below and detailed further in the Detailed Content Outline (DCO) for their respective exam: